jcoleman45/6300test/Project2/D1/SupplementaryRequirements.md

 Some of the requirements listed here are non-functional requirements that do not fit the use case model.

-##1.3 Programming environment
+##1.1 Programming environment

-The software must be run on a Android Platform.
+The target platform of the application is Android, the minimum SDK level is not yet specified.

-##1.4 Documentation
+##1.2 Documentation

-The application shall be accompanied by a user manual that indicates how to use the tool, troubleshooting information and details.
+The application shall be accompanied by a user manual that indicates how to use the application, offers trouble-shooting information and includes additional technical details.